SophieDeBenedetto/action-cable-blog-post/README.md

 Action Cable uses the Rack socket hijacking API to take over control of connections from the application server.
 Action Cable then manages connections internally, in a multithreaded manner, layering as many channels as you care to define over that socket connection.

-For every instance of your application that spins up, an instance of Action Cable is created, using Rack to open and maintain a persistent connection, and using a channel mounted on a sub-URI of your main application to subscribe, or stream, from certain areas of your application, and publish, or broadcast, to other areas.
+For every instance of your application that spins up, an instance of Action Cable is created, using Rack to open and maintain a persistent connection, and using a channel mounted on a sub-URI of your main application to stream from certain areas of your application and broadcast to other areas.

 Action Cable offers server-side code to broadcast certain content (think new messages or notifications) over the channel, to a subscriber.
 The subscriber is instantiated on the client-side with a handy JavaScript function that uses jQuery to append new content to the DOM.

 Lastly, Action Cable uses Redis as a data store for transient data, syncing content across instances of your application.